vscav/GL-app-template/README.md

 $ ./app
 ```

-The template uses Doxygen as its main documentation generator.
+The template uses Doxygen as its main documentation generator for its engine.
 If you have previously installed Doxygen, run the following command:

 ```
 $ make doc